EricTGoto/Notes/Django/Notes.md

     view: when django finds a matching pattern, it calls the specified view function with an HttpRequest object as the first arg and any "captured" values from the route as keyword elements
     kwargs: arguments
     name: can name your url to refer to it unambiguously from elsewhere in Django. lets you make global changes to the URL patterns of the project while only touching a single file

+Simple three step guide to making model changes:
+    1. change models in models.py
+    2. run python manage.py makemigrations to create migrations for those changes (it's like staging changes like git add)
+    3. run python manage.py migrate to apply those changes to the database (like running git commit)

 <h2>Commands:</h2>